ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-s3.md

 Using a sequential prefix, such as time-stamp or an alphabetical sequence, increases the likelihood that Amazon S3 will target a specific partition for a large number of your keys, overwhelming the I/O capacity of the partition.
 If you introduce some randomness in your key name prefixes, the key names, and therefore the I/O load will be distributed across more than one partition.

-S3 Limits - the minimium size for a s3 object is 0 bytes; 100 S3 buckets per account

 ## S3 Website Hosting
 To make a website on S3 at a minimium upload an index document to your S3 bucket, enable static website hosting in your S3 bucket properties, select the 'Make Public' permission for your bucket’s objects or apply a bucket permission script.
 The only allowed domain prefix when creating Route 53 Aliases for S3 static websites is the 'www' prefix.
 S3 buckets do not have https!